Marat-Shainurov/fastapi_secrets/readme.md

 # fastapi_secrets.
 General description.
-_'fastapi_secrets'_ is a fastapi project.
+_'fastapi_secrets'_ is a fastapi project.\
 The project is created for **anonymous exchanging sensitive information in a safe way**.\
-Each secret is created with a pass_key.\
+Each secret is created with a pass_key known only to the secret's creater and the reader.\
-Both pass_key and the content itself are encoded before saving them to the database.\
+Both pass_key and the content itself are encoded before saving to the database.\
 Each secret's pass_key has its lifetime (expiration date).
 The secret can't be read after the lifetime has expired.\
 Each secret's content are destroyed after the first reading.
-It cannot be read by someone else later.\
+It cannot be read by someone else later.

 # Running the project
 1. install docker to your local machine if you have not already: